-The last event, Pulse No: 73124, shown in figure 7, is a high plasma stored energy planned low triangularity VDE.
+The last event, Pulse No: 73124, shown in Figure 6, is a high plasma stored energy planned low triangularity VDE.
 The disadvantage is that the quality of the signals is poor after the thermal quench.
 The advantage is that this offers the opportunity to compare halo current and heat load deposition patterns.
 The reason for the need for high plasma stored energy is not only because the heat loads are smaller on the dump plate otherwise, but also because there is an uncertainty in the trigger time of the Infra-Red (IR) camera data collection, which can be significant on the disruption time scale.
 The absolute time is more easily recovered if ELMs are present and can be used to synchronise the IR data to the global pulse data.
 In order to have ELMs visible on the dump plate (having the IR collection region being cropped so as to allow faster data sampling, suitable for a disruption) the plasma had to be in a good H-mode before the vertical instability was initiated.

-The halo current pattern on the dump plate during the initial stages of the Pulse No: 73124 VDE is similar to that of Pulse No: 74449, and in general to low triangularity events.
+The halo current pattern on the dump plate during the initial stages of the Pulse No: 73124 VDE is similar to that of 74449, and in general to low triangularity events.
 The IR data collected in this event have been processed as described in detail in [11]: the 2D temperature of the dump plate contains features due to the geometrical layout, so it is simplified in to a toroidally average 1D poloidal temperature profile, which can be converted using THEODOR [12] in to a heat load profile.
-Figure 8 shows that both the halo current profile and the heal load profile peak between 200 mm and 600mm.
+Figure 7 shows that both the halo current profile and the heal load profile peak between 200mm and 600mm.
 Even if the absolute peak is not at the same poloidal position, the agreement is remarkable for two such different and independent methods of observing plasma wall interaction.

 The peak halo current density is consistent with expectation, even if slightly high for the predisruption plasma current.
-The design criteria applied for JET in-vessel components is 300kA/m2 over a 1 m poloidal arc for a 6 MA disruption, while here ~160kA/m2 are found for a 2.25MA disruption.
+The design criteria applied for JET in-vessel components is $300kA/m^2$ over a 1m poloidal arc for a 6MA disruption, while here ~160 kA/m2 are found for a 2.25MA disruption.
 This could be partly due to part of the observed collected current being spurious magnetic pick up and partly due to the halo footprint extent being smaller than anticipated (but still large).
 If this behaviour is substantiated, consideration will have to be given to updating the standard assumptions used in stress analysis of proposed in-vessel assemblies.

 In Pulse No: 73124 the bolometric diagnostic was set up so as to avoid saturation during the disruption.
 This allows tomographic reconstruction of the radiation during the disruption and, following a procedure described in more detail in [13], the estimate of radiation poloidal profiles on the plasma facing components.
-Figure 9 contains a set of tomographic reconstructions and the corresponding radiation poloidal profiles.
-The peak radiation moves from the outboard of the dump plate, in the region of the mushroom tiles, to the centre of the dump plate between the thermal quench and the peak of the total radiation (26.0395 s).
-This is consistent with the expected diamagnetic response of the plasma (inward jump) and the variation between pre- and post- thermal quench profiles observed by the IR.
+Figure 8 contains a set of tomographic reconstructions and the corresponding radiation poloidal profiles.
+The peak radiation moves from the outboard of the dump plate, in the region of the mushroom tiles, to the centre of the dump plate between the thermal quench and the peak of the total radiation (66.0395 s).
+This is consistent with the expected diamagnetic response of the plasma (inward jump) and the variation between preand post- thermal quench profiles observed by the IR.
 Further dump plate specific analysis including absolute power density will help the interpretation of the IR data.
-In addition, also the ohmic high triangularity event discussed above has suitable bolometry data and should be analysed in conjunction with the equilibrium reconstructions with current flow in open flux tubes when these are available.